it helps me forget how awful we’ve become

 What about the children?

-What about the pervy fingers of gay men who itch to stroke and probe and excite and defile; what about innocence and making children say “penis?”
+What, Ford Nation is saying, what about the pervy fingers of gay men who itch to stroke and probe and excite and defile; what about innocence, and making children say “penis?”

 (There is nothing more taboo than a dick, because there is nothing more contingent, more recalcitrant, more unbiddable.
 Men must be structural engineers before we’re lovers; our success is one awkward moment away from disaster.
 We dare not let you see how pathetically, hilariously vulnerable we are.)